zhw005/DSC180B-Project/README.md

 ## Introduction
 In our project, we will be focusing on using different techniques from causal inferences and explainable AI to interpret various machine learning models across various domains.
 In particular, we are interested in three domains - healthcare, banking, and the housing market.
 Within each domain, we are going to train several machine learning models first:XGBoost, LightGBM, TabNet, and SVM.
 And we have four goals in general:
-1) Explaining black-box models in general and finding out to what extent the learning models agree and disagree with each other in terms of predictive multiplicity and FN/FP predictions;
+1) Explaining black-box models both globally and locally with various XAI methods;
-2) Assessing the fairness of each learning algorithm;
+2) Assessing the fairness of each learning algorithm with regard to different sensitive attributes;
-3) Generating recourse for individuals - a set of minimal actions to change the prediction of those black-box models;
+3) Explaining False Negative and False Positive predictions using Causal Inference;
-4) Evaluating explanations using domain knowledge.
+4) Generating recourse for individuals - a set of minimal actions to change the prediction of those black-box models.

 ## Running the project